 Adopt a Future

-Fifth grade students meeting specific qualifications are recommended by school personnel to apply for this scholarship.
-BEP members adopt a 5th grade student and then follow their academic and attendance progress through 12th grade.
+Eighth grade students in the AVID(Achieving Via Individual Determination) program meeting specific qualifications are recommended by school personnel to apply for this scholarship.
+BEP members adopt an 8th grade student and then follow their academic and attendance progress through 12th grade.
 Upon high school graduation, students receive a $1,000 scholarship.
 Half of the scholarship money is provided upon completion of post-secondary course registration.
 The second half of the scholarship is given to the students upon successful completion of the semester.

 Students who have improved their GPA by 1.0 point or more from the previous grading period are presented certificates and a reward in the form of either a gift card or a coupon from a local business.
 Members of BEP make the presentations to each student individually by going to their classrooms and recognizing them in front of their peers.